cedricfeist/kubernetes-hands-on/README.md

 ###### BASH

+If you are using BASH, use these steps:

 ```source <(kubectl completion bash)``` This sets up autocompletion for the current shell

 ```echo "source <(kubectl completion bash)" >> ~/.bashrc``` This sets up autocomplete permanently - but only takes effect for new bash shells

 ```alias k=kubectl```